MichelleHHarris/animal-crossing-project/README.md

 - **Does weather influence turnip resell prices?**
 - **How does buying in bulk impact resell prices?**
 ### Data Cleaning
 I started by loading the necessary packages and importing the data I collected from the .xlsx file into R using the `read_excel` function.
 After that, I gave the variables their names and appropriately converted each data type.
-Finally, I had a few NA values that I omitted using the `na.omit()` function.
+Finally, I had a few NA values that I omitted using the `na.omit` function.
 To finish up, I checked the structure of the data to ensure everything loaded correctly and then saved the file.
 ### EDA
+I created one graph per research question to show initial trends and to gather preliminary visualization information.
+For this, I relied heavily on the `ggplot2` package in RStudio, utilizing functions like `geom_histogram` and `geom_boxplot` to create respective plots (in Animal Crossing-themed colors!).
 ### Statistical Analysis
 ### Results and Findings
 ## Usage